markadev/AppleII-VGA/README.md

                             |  Pi Pico  |   640x480 VGA   /
                             +-----------+

-This project is currently in a pretty raw state so consider it useful for informational purposes only.
-I've built one prototype card and several other people have also been able to build a working card so it has been tested on a handful of Apple II+/IIe's and VGA monitors but YMMV.

 These features are currently supported:
  * Generates a 640x480@60 VGA signal with 3 bits per color channel using resistor DACs
  * Text mode (monochrome)
  * Lo-res mode with no color fringing between the chunky pixels
- * Double Lo-res mode (Apple IIe only)
  * Hi-res mode with simulated NTSC artifact color
- * Double Hi-res mode (Apple IIe only)
  * Mixed lo-res and hi-res modes with monochrome text and no color fringing
- * 80 Columms text support (Apple IIe only)
+ * Apple IIe video modes: 80-column text, double-lores, & double-hires
- * Soft-monochrome mode to force hires display as if on a monochrome monitor
+ * Soft-monochrome mode to force display as if on a monochrome monitor
- * Some Video-7 RGB card extended graphical modes
+ * Some Video-7 RGB card extended graphical modes are implemented

 I had these goals in mind during design:
  * Generate video out to a more modern display - I don't have any old CRTs for